nbfc-linux/nbfc-linux/doc/nbfc_service.json.5.md

 > The Author of the config file.
 Enter whatever you want.

+**LegacyTemperatureThresholdsBehaviour**: *Boolean*

+> This option was introduced for beeing backwards compatible with
+> configuration files from the original NBFC project.
+The default is
+> **false**.
+Do not use this option for new configuration files.

 **EcPollInterval**: *Integer* \> 0

 > Defines how often NBFC polls the EC for changes (in milliseconds).